bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 }
 ```

 Our other option is to register so-called _convention packs_ at a higher level.
 The convention pack describes the rules of mapping.
-(The default behavior is also defined by a set of conventions.)
+(A set of conventions also defines the default behavior.)

 For example, you can specify the following to map the field names to camel case and exclude data members with a default value (defined in the C# language) from the document.